-- 1. Minimum standards for work adjacent to water bodies/courses requiring a 75-foot disturbance free buffer: All ground disturbance or clearing of woody vegetation necessary for the installation of a subsurface wastewater\disposal area must maintain a minimum setback of 75 feet from the normal high water mark of the following water bodies/courses except as allowed in Section 1213(A)(1)(b):
+- 1. Minimum standards for work adjacent to water bodies/courses requiring a 75-foot disturbance free buffer: All ground disturbance or clearing of woody vegetation necessary for the installation of a subsurface wastewater_disposal area must maintain a minimum setback of 75 feet from the normal high water mark of the following water bodies/courses except as allowed in Section 13(A)(1)(b):

 - a.
 Tidal Waters

-- b.)
+- b.
 Coastal Wetlands

-- c.)
+- c.
 Great Ponds

-- d.)
+- d.
 Rivers

-- e.)
+- e.
 Streams and outlets of Great Ponds

-- f.)
+- f.
 Non-Forested Wetlands of 10 acres or more including wetlands adjacent to ponds if the wetlands and pond total 10 acres or more in size

-- g.)
+- g.
 All water courses located inside the Shoreland Zone or equivalent LUPC district (this is the only "Minor" water course that requires a 75-foot disturbance free buffer, and only when located inside the Shoreland Zone)

-All work must comply with these Rulesthis rule pertaining to work adjacent to or within wetlands and water bodies including Sections 4213(B)(4) and 4213(C), unless a variance is granted by the Department.
+All work must comply with this rule pertaining to work adjacent to or within wetlands and water bodies including Sections 13(B)(4) and 13(C), unless a variance is granted by the Department.